Previous dayApril 10, 2026Next day

 53.7 km---✓ ReviewedUSGS →

-On April 10, 2026, worldwide seismic activity registered a magnitude 4.2 earthquake 124 km WNW of Ternate, Indonesia at 20:27 UTC.
-It arrived roughly 7 hours after a larger magnitude 4.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 53.7 km, the event was shallow crustal.
-The epicenter is at 1.177°, 126.331°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 20:27 UTC on April 10, 2026, a magnitude 4.2 tremor occurred 124 km WNW of Ternate, Indonesia.
+This event falls inside the aftershock decay of a nearby magnitude 4.4 earthquake that occurred about 7 hours earlier.
+The event originated approximately 53.7 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 1.177°N, 126.331°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10